Churakovmike/laravel-db-doc-generator/README.md

 Usage
 -----
-Run in from command line with next command
+Run in from command-line with next command
 ```php
 php artisan db-doc:generate
 ```
-By default database documentation will be generate in ./public/db-doc/ If you need to change output destination, run commad with --output argument
+By default database documentation will be generate in ./public/db-doc/ If you need to change output destination, run command with --output argument
 ```php
 php artisan db-doc:generate --output=path/to/your/destination
 ```
+When running DbDocumentor there are some command-line options
+1. `--output`, specifies the directory to output generated documentation.
+1. `--model-path`, specifies the directory for searching Eloquent model files.
+1. `--excluded-dir`, specifies the directories to ignore during the search.